Welcome to Trinity.

 We conduct our worship in the church using a traditional worship style.
 The service follows a format that is used throught the Episcopal church and is similar to the Roman Catholic Church.
 We utilize the New English Translation of the Bible for all our readings, the Hymnal 1982, Lift Every Voice and Sing as well as other songbooks for our music.
 The readings are from a Lectionary, (an organized list of reading for each Sunday or Special Day), and the sermons are based upon those readings.

-When you enter the church, be sure to get a bulletin from the ushers and feel welcome to sit in the pews or chairs wherever you are comfortable.
+When you enter the church, be sure to get a bulletin from the ushers and feel welcome to sit in the chairs wherever you are comfortable.
 Before the service begins music will be played on the organ, announcements covering recent events or future events will be made.
 Immediately following is the procession where the worship team enters the church and the service formally begins.
 We stand for the procession, singing a welcoming hymn.

 In your bulletin, there is an insert with the readings from Holy Scripture assigned for today.
 (Today's psalm or canticle is also to be found in the Prayer Book.)
 The bulletin gives you page numbers for the prayer book and the hymnals.
 S-numbers are "Service Music" found inthe first section of the blue hymnal.
 Words related to service music are printed in the Prayer Book.